COLUMNColumn

 6. Feel the harmony of different cultures at the Fujian Assembly Hall!

 A must-visit when sightseeing in Hoi An is the Fujian Assembly Hall.
-Built by Chinese people in the 17th century, the Fujian Assembly Hall is a precious place where Vietnamese, overseas Chinese, and Japanese cultures merge.
+Built by Chinese people in the 17th century, the Fujian Assembly Hall is a valuable place where Vietnamese, the Chinese community, and Japanese cultures merge.

-Inside the Fujian Assembly Hall, paintings, statues of deities, and historical relics carved in wood and stone are on display, showing the harmony of different cultures.
+Inside the Fujian Assembly Hall, paintings, statues of deities, and historical artifacts carved from wood and stone are on display, showing the harmony among different cultures.

-In particular, the carving of a carp climbing a waterfall symbolizes prosperity, peace, good fortune, and wealth, and is one of the highlights.
+In particular, the “carp climbing the waterfall” sculpture symbolizes prosperity, peace, good fortune, and wealth, and is one of the highlights.

 Please pay attention to your attire when visiting.
 (No shorts or sleeveless tops)